Chemical Tools for Transcriptome-wide Analysis and Modulation of RNA

 Conclusion

-Taken together, the research within RiboChem will find broad applicability in the emerging field of RNA chemistry and biology.
-It will help uncover many biological functions and properties of RNA and yield important insight into RNA targeting.
+Taken together, the research within RiboChem will find broad applicability in the emerging field of RNA chemistry and biology and help uncover many biological functions and properties of RNA, yielding important insight into RNA targeting.

 Financiële details & Tijdlijn